I'm 30, I Have A Joint Income Of $202,000 & I Don't Know My Net Worth

 12:43 p.m. — I normally take an earlier lunch, but today has been crazy with requests.
 After I escort a client to a meeting, I head upstairs to the dining hall and pay for my lunch.
 We have it taken out of our paychecks and can grab as much as we'd like, which is incredible considering if I went out to eat near work, I'd easily pay $15-$20.
 I'm also not in the office every day, so it's not a bad deal.
 I sit with a few of my work friends and discuss House of the Dragon. $8.50

-1:40 p.m. — None of my office clothes from before the pandemic fit and we have a big client coming in tomorrow, so I walk over to H&M during a quick break to find a fall jacket and a dress.
+1:40 p.m. — None of my office clothes from before the pandemic fit and we have a big client coming in tomorrow, so I walk over to H&M during a quick break to find an autumn jacket and a dress.
 I'm on the phone with my husband, C., during the whole process but mute myself when I go to check out.
 He makes 6% more than I do, and I'm proud that I can contribute, but we have different ideas on what healthy spending looks like.
-As a woman of color who is heavily scrutinized on her appearance, I don't feel like arguing with him about how this is an investment. $104
+As a woman of colour who is heavily scrutinised on her appearance, I don't feel like arguing with him about how this is an investment. $104

 Daily Total: $116.50